FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/nexus-validation.md

 ## `pynx validate`: Validate existing NeXus/HDF5 files

 While we encourage NeXus users to convert their data using the `pynxtools` data conversion pipeline, we also realize that a lot of NeXus files are created using other applications.
 For such use cases, `pynxtools` provides a **standalone validator** (`pynx validate`).
 This CLI tool can be used to validate _existing_ HDF5 files against the NeXus application definition they claim to be compliant with.
-Read more in the [API documentation](../../reference/cli-api.md#nexus-file-validation).
+Read more in the [API documentation](../../reference/cli-api.md#nexus-file-validation-pynx-validate).

 Validation of existing files is generally more straightforward than validating the `pynxtools` template as the NeXus type (i.e., group/fields/attributes) of instance data is easily detected from the file structure.
 Therefore, no additional special rules are applied in `pynx validate` other than those given above.

 ## `pynx read`: NeXus file reader and debugger

 In addition to the validation tools mentioned above, there is another utility in `pynxtools` called **`pynx read`** (available from the command line after installation).
 This tool outputs a debug log for a given NeXus file by annotating the data and metadata entries with the schema definitions from the respective NeXus base classes and application definitions to which the file refers to.
-Read more in the [API documentation](../../reference/cli-api.md#nexus-annotator).
+Read more in [Reference > API for command line tools > pynx read](../../reference/cli-api.md#nexus-file-annotator-pynx-read).

 <!-- ??? info "Using a different set of NeXus definitions"